100% of the freshman class qualifies for some form of financial aid.

-May 1 is the deadline to be considered for the Pennsylvania State Grant (other states may have different deadlines).
+To be considered for the Pennsylvania State Grant the FAFSA must be submitted by May 1 (other states may have different deadlines).

 Federal law (Higher Education Act of 1965, as amended) mandates that institutions of higher education establish minimum standards of satisfactory academic progress for students receiving any federal financial aid.
 Eligibility for Saint Vincent College institutional grants and scholarships will follow the regulations for federal aid.
 In addition, the Pennsylvania State Grant program and programs from other states also have their own established academic progress standards.

 Students must meet these standards of academic progress to continue to receive funds from each source.